thoughtbot/goal-oriented-git/release/goal-oriented-git-sample.md

 Without any arguments, `git diff` shows all changes that haven't been committed or added to the index.

-For example, here's what `chapter1.txt` the list time it was committed:
+For example, here's what `chapter1.txt` the last time it was committed:

 ```
 CHAPTER ONE

-This is the first chapter, where it all begins.
+This is the first chapter, where it all beings.
 ```

 Since that commit, we've modified `chapter1.txt` in the working directory to